 CCCS tips for last minute holiday shopping:

 - Consider creative gift-giving: When it comes to gifts, we all know it’s the thought that counts.
-Consider gifts that have a personal touch, such as homemade gifts like cookies, candies or other prepared foods.
-Consider making a fruit basket, which is both economical and healthy.
-And a personal gift certificate good for your time and talents such as baby sitting, washing the car, running errands, or cooking a meal are always appreciated.
+Consider gifts that have a personal touch, such as homemade gifts like cookies, candies, or other prepared foods.
+Think about making a fruit basket, which is both economical and healthy.
+Also, a personal gift certificate good for your time and talents such as babysitting, washing the car, running errands, or cooking a meal are always appreciated.